-An example of using CBSD with DFS (Distributed File System)
+Use of CBSD together with DFS (Distributed File System)

 One of the distinguishing features of CBSD from other modern wrappers for managing jail and bhyve on the FreeBSD platform is the lack of a rigid binding to the ZFS file system, which leads to a certain overhead in terms of code when you use only ZFS, but makes CBSD a more versatile tool that you can use in more general situations.

 One such situation is the use of various embedded platforms with very few resources where the ZFS file system is redundant and voracious, which makes it ineffective on various Raspberry PI and similar solutions.
-On the opposite side of the minimalism are large and large-scale hyperconvergent installations using NAS/SAN and distributed storage systems, using external storage that is connected as a shared storage via NFS or distributed storage systems like ClusterFS and Ceph.
+On the opposite side of the minimalism are large and large-scale hyperconvergent installations using NAS/SAN and distributed storage systems, using external storage that is connected via NFS/iSCSI protocol or distributed storage systems like ClusterFS and Ceph.

 This will highlight the use of CBSD in these installations and describe the Howto-style application notes.

 The general requirement for using CBSD on DFS, which is typical for any implementations, is turning off the zfsfeat option and hammerfeat option in 'cbsd initenv-tui' and the need to bring the following directories to the shared store:

 - ~cbsd/jails-data: directory with container or virtual machine data

 - ~cbsd/jails-system: system directory with additional system information related to the container or virtual machine